mckinsey/vizro/vizro-ai/docs/pages/user-guides/advanced-options.md

 ### `return_elements`
 This boolean (by default `False`) determines the return type of `VizroAI.plot`.

-If set to `False`, then dynamically generated Python code is executed to produce a `plotly.graph_objects.Figure` object from the LLM response and the user provided data frame.
+If set to `False`, then dynamically generated Python code is executed to produce a `plotly.graph_objects.Figure` object from the LLM response and the user supplied data frame.
 Strictly speaking, it produces a `vizro.charts._charts_utils._DashboardReadyFigure`, which behaves essentially like the former, but is ready to be [inserted](add-generated-chart-usecase.md) into a [Vizro](https://vizro.readthedocs.io/en/stable/) dashboard.
 It also comes with the default Vizro dark theme.

 If set to `True`, a class (pydantic model) is returned from which the `fig` object, but also various other outputs can be generated. (see below)

 ### `validate_code`
 This boolean (by default `True`) determines whether the LLM generated Python code executes with a sample of the data in order to verify that it runs and produces a plotly figure.
 Be sure [to read and understand what it means when dynamically generated code is executed](../explanation/safety-in-vizro-ai.md#execution-of-dynamic-code-in-vizro-ai).
 <!-- vale on -->
-If `return_elements=True` AND `validate_code=False`, then NO code is executed to obtain the return of `VizroAI.plot`.
+If `return_elements=True` **and** `validate_code=False`, then no code is executed to obtain the return of `VizroAI.plot`.
 This means that the code string obtained is not validated, but also that no code was executed.

 ## Output if `return_elements=True`